evmos/docs/docs/protocol/index.md

 Evmos enables the full composability and modularity of the [Cosmos SDK](https://docs.cosmos.network/).
 As a Cosmos chain, Evmos is a sovereign blockchain with its own native token, that can connect to other chains through IBC.
-It includes standard modules from the Cosmos SDK, that work side to side with Evmos-specific modules, build by the Evmos core development team.
+It includes standard modules from the Cosmos SDK, that work side to side with Evmos-specific modules, built by the Evmos core development team.
 Check out the [list of modules](modules/index.md) to get an overview of what each module is responsible for.

 ## CometBFT & ABCI

 [CometBFT](https://github.com/cometbft/cometbft) (a fork of [Tendermint Core](https://docs.tendermint.com/)) consists of two chief technical components: a blockchain consensus engine and a generic application interface.
-The consensus engine, called CometBFT, ensures that the same transactions are recorded on every machine in the same order.
+The consensus engine ensures that the same transactions are recorded on every machine in the same order.
 The application interface, called the [Application Blockchain Interface (ABCI)](https://docs.tendermint.com/master/spec/abci/), enables the transactions to be processed in any programming language.